Space Habitats Committee

 Objective/scope of committee

-- Provide a forum to discuss and exchange analyses and constructive views on social, cultural, technical and legal aspects of future space habitats emphasizing Moon and Mars surface structures and orbital stations.
+- Provide a forum to discuss and exchange analyses and constructive views on social, cultural, biological, medical, technical, economic and legal aspects of future space habitats, infrastructures and settlements, emphasizing Moon and Mars surface structures and orbital stations.

-- Propose and (if approved) promote in coordination with the IAF secretariat workshops and lectures relating to the above-mentioned dimensions of Moon and Mars programs, including in creating technical sessions as part of IAF conferences.
+- Propose and (if approved) promote in coordination with the IAF secretariat workshops, lectures, relating to the above-mentioned dimensions of Moon and Mars programs.

-- Foster the relations between the IAF, academia and art-based institutions around the globe.
+- Foster the relations between the IAF, academia, art-based institutions and non-space businesses around the globe.

-- Encourage the development of scholarly awareness regarding the stakes of future space habitats.
+- Encourage the development of scholarly awareness regarding the stakes of future space habitats, infrastructures and settlements.

 - Assess and report on the current international and interdisciplinary knowledge base about space habitats and the future of human space programs.

-- Promote guidelines to encourage the development of an in-depth, practical and empirical understanding of space habitats requirements as part of a dialogue among the committee’s experts, aeronautics engineers and space policymakers.
+- Promote guidelines to encourage the development of an in-depth, practical and empirical understanding of space habitat requirements as part of a dialogue among the committee’s experts, aeronautics engineers and space policymakers.